Thursday, December 27, 2007

 Awesome, straightforward electronica.
 More front-to-back consistent than most techno debuts.
 And any excuse to show the "Hustler" boner-fest in polite company is good enough for me!

-- Fourteen Winters And Fifteen Autumns
+The Twilight Sad - Fourteen Winters And Fifteen Autumns

 Their spacey, meandering, and ultimately explosive sound is good and all, but it's all held together by their singer's northern English accent.
 Seriously.
 The accent really bangs home the iconic lyrics, especially in the opening track.